e-j-w/SpecFitter/README.md

 ### Various spectrum display options

+* Import spectra from multiple files and plot multiple spectra simultaneously:
+    * Sum spectra together.
+    * Overlay spectra, with either common or independent scaling on the y-axis.
+    * Show spectra in a "stacked" view (tiled vertically with a common x-axis).
-* Zooming and panning, using the mouse (mouse wheel, click and drag) or manual controls.
+* Zoom and pan using the mouse (mouse wheel, click and drag).
-* Rebinning of spectra, with results displayed in real time.
+* Rebin spectra, with results displayed in real time.

+### Cool user interface

+* Designed to be as simple and intuitive as possible given the supported featureset.

 ## How to install